 Heating: The hut is heated via a wood stove, with wood provided.
 When it is loaded up with plenty of wood, the stove will melt a large pot of snow and, if transferred to a kettle, will bring the melted snow to a boil in around 45 minutes.
 There is plenty of tinder for lighting the stove, and there are axes for cutting kindling.

 Water: There is no running water supply at the hut in winter.

 Kitchen/cooking: There is a selection of pots, frypans, some cutlery, knives and grilling meshes at the hut.
 There are a couple of ‘cassette gas burners’ at the hut, so bring your own compatible non-threaded gas canister (like this, available in supermarkets for around 150yen per canister) to use them.
-Club members will have priority on all equipment in the hut, so it may pay to bring your own cooking equipment.
+Club members will have priority on all equipment in the hut, so we recommend bringing your own cooking equipment as a backup.

 Bedding: No bedding is supplied.

 Toilets: There is a large portable toilet outside, about 20m from the hut.
 In winter, you’ll need to dig a space for the door to be opened.
 Make sure to close the door securely with the supplied cable.
 Don’t force the door open – take the time to clear enough snow from around the door.

 Special Aizanso Hut Notes